dondvdlaan/JAVA-MYSQL-REACT-eCommerce/README.txt

 At the back-end the JAVA-Spring-MySQL stack is serving the fromt-end.

 Summary
-- Front-end:    REACT, Material UI and react-hook-form
+- Front-end:    REACT/TypeScript, Material UI and react-hook-form
 - Back-end:     JAVA/Spring
 - Database:     MySQL
 - IDE:          IntelliJ